 (1) The consequences of explosions may be limited by applying one or more of the following measures:

-designing the structure to resist the explosion peak pressure;
+— designing the structure to resist the explosion peak pressure;

 NOTE Whilst the peak pressures can be higher than the values determined by the methods given in Annex D, such peak pressures have to be considered in the context of a maximum load duration of 0,2 s and assume plastic ductile material behaviour:

-using venting panels with defined venting pressures;
+— using venting panels with defined venting pressures;

-separating adjacent sections of the structure that contain explosive materials;
+— separating adjacent sections of the structure that contain explosive materials;

-limiting the area of structures that are exposed to explosion risks; and
+— limiting the area of structures that are exposed to explosion risks; and

-providing specific protective measures between adjacent structures exposed to explosion risks to avoid propagation of pressures.
+— providing specific protective measures between adjacent structures exposed to explosion risks to avoid propagation of pressures.

 (2) The explosive pressure should be assumed to act simultaneously on all of the bounding surfaces of the enclosure in which the explosion occurs.